Essentials of N.T. Doctrine

 “The very God of peace sanctify you wholly; and I pray God your whole spirit and soul and body be preserved blameless unto the coming of our Lord Jesus.”

-We know that the body can be destroyed, but what does God say about the “soul.”
-The Bible says: “the soul that sins, it shall die” (Ezekiel 18:4, 20).
-Jesus said the “soul” could even be destroyed by God: “Fear him [God] which is able to destroy both soul and body in hades [the unseen world, the grave] (Matthew 10:28).
+We know that the body can be destroyed, but what does God say about the "soul."
+The Bible says: "the soul that sins, it shall die" (Ezekiel 18:4, 20).
+Jesus said the "soul" could even be destroyed by God: "Fear him [God] which is able to destroy both soul and body in gehenna [in Greek]" (Matthew 10:28).
 Again, I do not apologize for repeating these vital facts.

 But it goes further than that.
 What about the “spirit”?
 Many people believe the spirit can never see death.
 Can the “spirit” in man be destroyed?
 Can it also die?
 Can the “spirit” be extinguished so that the full tripartite nature of man (body, soul, and spirit) becomes dead and thoroughly inactive?
 The scriptural answer is YES.
 How is this possible?
 It is because the spirits of humans can be as sinful and filthy as our bodies and our souls.
 Is it possible for the spirits of humans to be full of sin?
 Absolutely.
 Look at Paul’s teaching in 2 Corinthians 7:1.
 “Dearly beloved, let us cleanse ourselves from all filthiness of the flesh and SPIRIT.”
 This clearly shows that even our spirits are also tainted with sin.